britram/pins/draft-trammell-inip-pins-latest.md

 ### Dynamic Consistency

 When an authority makes changes to an association, every query for a given subject must give either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
 Given that additions of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.

-[EDITOR'S NOTE: TTL.
+[EDITOR'S NOTE: DNS: TTL.
 Additions faster than changes and deletions, which is probably the opposite of what you really want if you want name-service-based revocation of things.]